le-mn/minhngocle.github.io/index.md

 ## Research interests

-The BRIGHT side: **turbulence in molecular clouds** & how it affects star formation, **globular cluster formation**, using globular clusters to study the **accretion history of galaxy**.
+Parsec-scale: **turbulence in molecular clouds** & how it affects star formation, **globular cluster formation**

+Kiloparsec-scale: using globular clusters to study the **accretion history of galaxy**.

-The DARK side: galaxy - dark matter halo connection
+Megaparsec-scale: galaxy - dark matter halo connection

 It's so much fun doing research & learning new things!
 So I enjoy trying any new research topic :D